17 March 2020

 UK businesses have already started to feel the impact of the coronavirus on their operations.
 With the number of coronavirus cases rising in the UK, businesses with domestic suppliers, event management companies and many others, will start to feel more disruption over the coming days and weeks.
 Seek legal advice if you find yourself in this scenario, or a business you are trading with is not fulfilling its obligations, or you would like a general review of your contractual documents to help prevent a similar situation arising in the future.

 Relying on the coronavirus outbreak as justification for not complying with any obligations in a contract is not simple.
 It will need a detailed review of the contractual documents and an understanding of the unique facts of your particular case to determine whether you have other options you can use.
-For further help and advice please contact Rajiv Malhotra on 01753 279057 or email Rajiv.email@example.com.
+For further help and advice please contact firstname.lastname@example.org or call 01753 279035.